cometbft/cometbft/docs/tutorials/go-built-in.md

 ---
-order: 1
+order: 2
 ---

-# Creating an application in Go
+# Creating a built-in application in Go

 ## Guide Assumptions